ZeroGwafa/DisturbanceRewards/README.md

 ## Installation:

-Install by copying this either copy pasting the following link in your browser.
+Install by copy pasting the following link in your browser.

 alt1://addapp/https://calliphone.github.io/DisturbanceRewards/appconfig.json